-This class will operate under the policies of the student honor code, which can be found at: http://www.registrar.ufl.edu/catalog/policies/students.html.
+This class will operate under the policies of the student honor code, which can be found here.
 The students, instructor, and TAs are honor-bound to comply with the Honors Pledge: We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honesty and integrity.